A Plan to Renew the Promise of American Life, Plank 6

 3/ While it is not necessary to have a legal tender statute, most countries do so, as a convenience to debtors and tax collectors.
 Typically governments declare their own official coins and currency to be legal tender, for both private and public debts (taxes).
 Many governments also establish a monopoly central bank to issue legal tender notes, though this too is not necessary.

 4/ Incidentally, restoring honest money means never having to raise the compulsory minimum wage or hand out cost-of-living adjustments.

 6/ Side note.
 Government schemes to promote a ‘cashless’ society are usually motivated by a desire to improve the efficiency of financial repression.
 Private-sector entities also like the idea of ‘cashless’ retail.
 Credit-card companies like it, for example, because it forces consumers and small businesses to pay exorbitant transaction fees.
-Banks like it because it’s almost impossible to have a credit card without also having a bank account.
+Banks like it because it’s next to impossible to have a credit card without also having a bank account.

 7/ Here is the text of the current legal tender statute (31 U.S.C.
 5103):